At Baldwins Gate, we follow a high-quality, book-based approach to teaching both reading and writing.

 Our phonics progression map, aligned with our essential letters and sounds scheme, meticulously outlines the systematic introduction of phonemes and graphemes, ensuring a clear and structured pathway for children to develop robust decoding and encoding skills.

-Our reading progression map outlines a clear and sequential pathway, detailing the skills and knowledge children will acquire at each stage, ensuring consistent and effective development of reading fluency and comprehension.
+Our English progression map outlines a clear and sequential pathway, detailing the skills and knowledge children will acquire at each stage, ensuring consistent and effective development of English.

 Our high-quality, vocabulary-rich text progression map ensures children are exposed to increasingly complex and enriching literature across all year groups, fostering a deep understanding of diverse genres and developing sophisticated reading and comprehension skills.